elliot-wasem/ChristmasTree/README.md

 ## Compiling

-Run following: `gcc -o christmas christmas.c -lncurses`
+Run following: `gcc -o christmas christmas.c -lncurses`, or just use the makefile.